Phazzie/mixitfixit/refactoring_guide.md

 * **Performance Optimization**: We will try to optimize performance.

 ## 1. Current State Analysis

 The Relationship Resolver project has implemented the core features of the app, all of them are in a basic state, and will need to be refactored.
-The next step is to refactor the code.
+The next step is to refactor the code, and prepare it for the implementation of the remaining features.

-We will refactor the code in phases, starting by cleaning the existing code, adding error handling, improving the UI, and making sure the code is testable.
+We will start with a deep refactor, that will improve the code quality.

 **Key Components & Features:**

 *   **Implemented Features:**